davidroffe/tracksetup/README.md

 # TrackSetup
-A simple web app written utilizing Node and Angular to organize track data.
-Particularly suspension setup at this point.
+A simple web app utilizing Node and Angular to organize track data.
+Suspension setup in particular.